- Federal Pell Grant

 Wisconsin Grant (Previously WI Higher Education Grant/WHEG)

-The Wisconsin Higher Education Grant (WHEG) Program provides assistance to WI resident students obtaining their first undergraduate degree.
-Students must be enrolled at least half time at University of Wisconsin, Wisconsin Technical College and Tribal institutions.
+The Wisconsin Grant provides assistance to WI resident students obtaining their first undergraduate degree.
+Students must be enrolled at least half time at University of Wisconsin, Wisconsin Technical College, private nonprofit or Tribal institutions.
 The grant does not need to be repaid.
 Awards are based on financial need and eligibility is determined by a formula set annually by the WI Higher Educational Aids Board (HEAB).
-Students are limited to 10 semesters of eligibility for this grant.
+Funds are limited.
+Students have 10 semesters of eligibility for this grant.

 Wisconsin Tuition Assistance Grant (TAG)

 The Wisconsin Tuition Assistance Grant (TAG) is a State grant program for undergraduate Wisconsin residents who do not receive the Wisconsin Higher Education Grant (WHEG).
 Family adjusted gross income must be less than $60,000 and the student must have unmet need.
 The grant amount is based on the Wisconsin Higher Education Grant minimum award each year and will be prorated for students who have 6-11 credits.

 Lawton Undergraduate Minority Retention Grant (UMRG)